You can use polyurethane over wooden surfaces to protect them. But, can you use polyurethane on metal?

 - After you are done, rinse the surface with clean water.

-To remove rust from metal, spray white vinegar over the surface, wait a few minutes, and then remove the white vinegar residue with clean water.
+To remove rust from metal, spray white vinegar over the surface, wait a few minutes, and remove the white vinegar residue with clean water.
 You can use rubbing alcohol as an alternative to white vinegar.

-2. Sand The Metal Surface
+2. Sand the Surface

 Sanding will remove any imperfections or bumps the surface may have.

-To sand the metal, use sandpaper designed for metal surfaces.
-Diamond sandpaper is a good choice.
 You can either dry sand it by rubbing the sandpaper against its surface repeatedly.
 Or, wet sand it by using water and waterproof sandpaper.

 After sanding or blasting the surface, remove the dust on the metal using a vacuum.